PADL/ASN1Codable/README.md

 ## Certificate.framework and certutil

 This repository includes `Certificate.framework`, a C API modeled on the macOS `Security.framework`, as a proof of concept.
 Included also is a `certutil` tool for reading a PEM-encoded certificate and outputting a JSON representation, along with the SAN and re-encoded DER.
 The Swift types are generated from `rfc2459.json` at build time, which in turn (if `/usr/local/heimdal/bin/asn1\_compile` is present) is generated from `rfc2459.asn1`.

-The API `certutil` uses is provided by `Certificate.framework`, which is a C API modeled on the macOS Security framework.
-This tool and framework are incomplete and should be treated as a proof of concept only.